-Loss of control over urine may also occur with bladder stones.
+Loss of urine control may also occur with bladder stones.

 The following tests may be done:

-Your health care provider may remove stones that do not pass on their own using a cystoscope
+Your health care provider may remove stones that do not pass using a cystoscope

-(a small tube that passes through the urethra to the bladder).
+(a small telescope that passes through the urethra into the bladder).

 Some stones may need to be removed using open surgery.